-Improving transportation network safety relates to reducing collisions and injuries for all modes of transportation, including vehicles on freeways and roadways, rail and freight services, transit, and active transportation.
+Reducing collisions and injuries is an essential element to improving transportation network safety for all modes of transportation, including vehicles on freeways and roadways, rail and freight services, transit, and active transportation.
 A safer transportation network, especially for multimodal modes, can help to encourage increases in walking and bicycling.
 This can also advance efforts to achieve reduced emissions goals, while enhancing public health, and improving access to mobility options for disadvantaged communities.